seppelz/winwebspeed/WinWebSpeed/CODE_SIGNING_GUIDE.md

 Microsoft Defender SmartScreen is showing a warning because the executable is not code-signed.
 This is a security feature that protects users from potentially malicious software.

+### Why It Started Appearing Recently

+If the warning didn't appear before but does now, it's likely because:
+1. **The old executable had reputation**: Windows had built up trust for the previous file hash
+2. **Rebuild changed the hash**: Every rebuild creates a new file hash (due to timestamps, build IDs, etc.)
+3. **Lost reputation**: Windows sees the new executable as a completely different file without reputation
+4. **This is normal**: Without code signing, each new build loses reputation and needs to build it again

+**The only permanent solution is code signing**, which maintains reputation across all builds.

 ## Why Code Signing Matters

 1. **User Trust**: Signed executables show the publisher name instead of "Unknown Publisher"